UTS-eResearch/pbsweb/INSTALL.md

 ## 4. Configure PBS

-Now we need to add or nginx to the list of PBS server operators.
+Now we need to add NGINX to the list of PBS server operators.

 The app runs as `nginx` so this needs permission to query qstat.
 Otherwise `pbs.pbs_statjob()` will return an empty list.